alvinliu588950/trend-lottery/README.md

 |backspace|Revert one lottery result|

 ## Lottery states
 There are three pages in the Trenderland Lottery App.
-The view goes to the previous/next state of the current page while hitting corresponding keys, and changes the current page if reaches the fist/final state.
+The view goes to the previous/next state of the current page while hitting corresponding keys, and changes the current page if it reaches its first/final state.

 When page is changed, it starts from the first state of the page.